2023 Most Popular Clinical/Medical Laboratory Science Bachelor's Degree Trade Schools in New York

 Top 10 Most Popular Clinical/Medical Laboratory Science Bachelor's Degree Schools

 Our 2023 rankings named Hunter College the most popular school in New York for clinical/medical laboratory science students working on their bachelor’s degree.
-Hunter is a very large public school located in the large city of New York.
+Hunter is a fairly large public school located in the large city of New York.

 Of the 33 students majoring in clinical laboratory science at Hunter, 18% are male and 82% are female.